 The alarming increase in bed bug infestations across the country has caused researchers to look more closely at what dangers these blood-eating pests may cause when they get into residential homes.
 Danger can come in many forms.
 When bugs get into homes, they can eat away at wooden support structures, deface interior paint and wallpaper, eat holes in clothing, stain draperies, and damage furniture.
 Some pests pick up harmful bacteria from trash and septic areas and transmit them to food storage areas and kitchen counters.
 Some bugs have venom and are considered a serious health threat.
 Others are directly linked to the spread of diseases.
 So, where do bed bugs fit into this picture?
 Are they a dangerous bug to have in your home?
 Let's take a look.

 Bed Bugs And Disease

-Many diseases are transmitted by bugs--and most specifically, by bugs that are blood eaters.
+Many diseases are transmitted by bugs—and most specifically, by bugs that are parasites (blood eaters).
 Ticks, mosquitoes, and fleas are linked to the transmission of dangerous diseases that are of significant medical importance.

 Black-legged ticks (deer ticks) are the most noteworthy of the handful of ticks that bite humans.
 This is because they are known carriers of Lyme disease.
 When Lyme disease is not caught early, it can develop into a neurological disorder that has symptoms that significantly overlap other diseases, such as chronic fatigue, fibromyalgia, rheumatoid arthritis, multiple sclerosis, Parkinson's disease, ALS, depression, and Alzheimer's, which makes it hard to diagnose properly.
 But, Lyme disease is only one of many tick-borne diseases.
 Ticks are connected to the spread of Rocky Mountain spotted fever, Tularemia, ehrlichiosis, Colorado tick fever, babesiosis, STARI, anaplasmosis, Powassan disease, and more.